romsar/gonertia/README.md

 Inertia allows you to create fully client-side rendered single-page apps without the complexity that comes with modern SPAs.
 It does this by leveraging existing server-side patterns that you already love.

-This package based on the official Laravel adapter for Inertia.js: [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel).
+This package based on the official Laravel adapter for Inertia.js [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel), supports all the features and works in the most similar way.

 ## Roadmap
 - [x] Tests